How to Make Blessing Bags to Give Back This Year

 - Small-denomination gift cards for coffee & food

-Here are a few budget-friendly finds to fill your blessing bags with:
+Here are a few budget-friendly finds to include in your blessing bags:

 Get others in the giving spirit with you!

 Want to make your blessing bags more thoughtful?
-Add a note or Christmas card!
+Add a note of encouragement!

 Sometimes a few short and sweet encouraging words are enough to lift someone’s spirits.
-Whether it’s a kindness quote or a simple Merry Christmas message, it could have more of an impact than you think.
+Whether it’s a kindness quote or a simple message of encouragement, it could have more of an impact than you think.